A versatile preposition built around the core idea of being "in" something

 about, in (topic of thought)

-When you're deep in thought about something, your mind is in it — and Spanish makes that literal.
+When you're deep in thought 'about' something, your mind is 'in' that topic.

 - Siempre piensa en el trabajo = He always thinks about work (he always thinks in work)